|Degree awarded||Bachelor of Science (B.Sc.)|

-The Bachelor’s programme in Computer Science teaches students the principles and mathematical underpinnings of this key science.
-The aim of this programme is to give you the tools to work as software developers, while conveying the scientific underpinnings and enabling you to think in terms of abstract structures.
+The B.Sc.
+Computer Science programme teaches students the principles and mathematical underpinnings of this key science.
+The aims of this programme include equipping students with the necessary tools to work as software developers, while conveying the scientific underpinnings and enabling them to think in terms of abstract structures.
 You will learn to put problems of computer science into precise statements, arrive at solutions by creating suitable mathematical models and implement optimised solutions on computer systems.

-- A major software engineering project carried out in a team setting over a whole semester
+- Includes a major software engineering project carried out in a team setting over a full semester

 - Integrated subject-specific English language training

 - A great student experienceon one of Germany's loveliest university campuses